Camilo Egas

-Camilo Egas (1889-September 18, 1962) was an Ecuadorian master painter and teacher, who was also active in the United States and Europe.
-Egas was married in Paris 1927 to dancer and artist Margarita Gibbons.
+Camilo Egas (December 1, 1889 to September 18, 1962) was an Ecuadorian painter and teacher whose career spanned Ecuador, Europe, and the United States.

-Camilo Egas museum in Quito illustrates a self portrait of the artist of 1946 that is on the cover of a pamphlet published by them then used for a book Jan 2003 edition by del Banco central del Ecuador.
+Egas married the dancer and artist Margarita Gibbons in Paris in 1927.
+The Museo Camilo Egas in Quito is dedicated to his life and work.

 Early life and education

-Camilo Alejandro Egas Silva was born in Quito, Ecuador, in 1889 and grew up in the San Blas neighborhood in the province of Pichincha to parents Camilo Egas Caldas, a professor, and Maria Zoila Silva Larrea, a homemaker.
-He began his primary education in 1895 at the Christian school named El Cebollar de Los Hermanos Cristianos.
-From an early age, he displayed a natural talent for the arts, spending his free time drawing in his father's journals.
-He next studied at the San Gabriel y Mejia high schools before enrolling in fine arts.
-In 1905, he began his secondary education at the Escuela de Bellas Artes in Quito, where he received multiple accolades for his paintings.
-In 1909, Egas received two gold medals for his talent in his artistic coursework.
-Both medals awarded in the competitions from the Nacional del Centenario de la Independencia and the Universitario del Cartel.
-Additionally, in 1911, Egas earned a government-issued grant to study abroad at the Royal Academy of Rome.
-During the same year, and before the start of World War I, Egas returned to the Escuela de Bellas Artes, where he subsequently won the Catedra de Pintura competition.
-Between 1918 and 1923, Egas won two more competitions, one from the Salon Mariano Aguilera and the other from the Mariano Aguilera de Quito contest.
+Camilo Alejandro Egas Silva was born in Quito in 1889 and grew up in the San Blas neighborhood of Pichincha Province.
+His parents were Camilo Egas Caldas, a professor, and María Zoila Silva Larrea.
+He began his primary education in 1895 at El Cebollar de Los Hermanos Cristianos.
+He later attended the San Gabriel and Mejía schools before studying art at the Escuela de Bellas Artes in Quito.
+In 1909, he received two gold medals in national student competitions held during the centennial celebrations of Ecuadorian independence.
+In 1911, he received a government grant to study abroad at the Royal Academy of Rome.
+That same year, he returned to the Escuela de Bellas Artes in Quito and won the Cátedra de Pintura competition.
+Between 1918 and 1923, he won two additional distinctions, including prizes associated with the Mariano Aguilera Salon in Quito.
 In 1919, Egas studied at the Real Academia de Bellas Artes de San Fernando in Madrid on a second government grant.
-Egas also studied in the Académie Colarossi in Paris from 1920 to 1925, where he became the disciple and eventual friend of Pablo Picasso.
+From 1920 to 1925, he studied at the Académie Colarossi in Paris, where he became the disciple and eventual friend of Pablo Picasso.